Watercolor

-These paintings was made by watercolor and pencil with inspiration from photos taken during our round the world trip between 1989-19991.
+These paintings is made by watercolor and pencil, inspired by photos taken during a round the world trip 1989-19991.

 40 x 28 cm.